NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 to obtain different bundle coverages (SPKs, CKs, FKs and SCLKs are needed), and to support coverage determination of kernels included in the release.

-Understanding which kernels need to be loaded requires at least basic SPICE knowledge and some experience with the SPICE kernels of the mission to be archived if you have any questions please contact the NAIF NPB developer.
+Understanding which kernels need to be loaded requires some experience with SPICE and some experience with the SPICE kernels of the mission to be archived.
+If you have any questions please contact the NAIF NPB developer.

 You can either specify a kernel name or a kernel name with a pattern (recommended).
 More information on kernel patterns is provided in